mattmilburn/strapi-plugin-permalinks/README.md

 ## <a id="roadmap"></a>🚧 Roadmap
 * Completely refactor using the custom fields feature in Strapi.
+* Use `options.base` to allow same CTB options as `uid` field, then remove it from plugin config.
 * Config option to limit nesting depth.
 * Better conflict resolution for orphaned pages when parent pages are updated or deleted.